|

 "Your ad dollars work harder in slow times.
 If your competition is less active, this is a time to take market share and share of mind.
 Just because your customers are not buying at recent levels does not mean they have stopped reading, thinking, or formulating opinions about the companies and brands they buy from."
 (Sky Hi Daily News).
 Advertising may be the perfect return on your investment during these hard times, even though you may not see the bulk of the return until later down the road.

-Check Back Monthly For Tips:
+Check Back For New Tips:

-We will be updating this page with new tips every month.
-So check back soon and see what new tips we have to offer to help you with your advertising and marketing strategies. |
+We will be updating this page with new tips throughout the year.
+So check back soon and see what new tips we have to offer to help you with your advertising and marketing strategies.